Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 dumb and stupid like Bob Moses and Alvin Chambliss

-dumb and stupid like Gene “Jughead” Young and my
+dumb and stupid like Gene “Jughead” Young and my father

 dumb and stupid like Fannie Lou Hamer and J. R. Lynch